14th Pennsylvania Cavalry Regiment: Third Battle of Winchester

 Schoonmaker's Brigade was part of the Union attack from the north.

-On September 19, Sheridan's army of 40,000 men defeated Early's army of 15,000 men in the Third Battle of Winchester (a.k.a. the Battle of Opequon Creek).
-One division of Union cavalry and two corps of infantry attacked from the east, while Averell's cavalry and an additional cavalry division attacked from the north.
+On September 19, Sheridan's army of 40,000 soldiers defeated Early's army of 15,000 in the Third Battle of Winchester (a.k.a. the Battle of Opequon Creek).
+While a large portion of the Union Army attacked from the east, Averell's cavalry and an additional cavalry division attacked from the north.
 Major Foley had been wounded earlier in the month, so Captain Ashbel F. Duncan led the regiment.
-Almost all of the regiment's fighting occurred north of Winchester.
-Summarizing the battle, Confederate General Early wrote that his army "deserved the victory, and would have had it, but for the enemy's immense superiority in cavalry, which alone gave it to him".

-Close to the edge of Winchester, Averell ordered Schoonmaker's brigade to capture Star Fort, which stood on a hill on the northwest side of town.
-The fort had a well-supported battery, and the brigade's first charge was unsuccessful.
-A new line of about 300 men from the 14th Pennsylvania Cavalry was formed and led by Captain Duncan, who attempted to capture the fort's guns while another portion of the regiment moved around the flank of the enemy.
-While this was happening, Schoonmaker was notified that Duncan had been killed while partially up the hill.
-Schoonmaker hurried up the hill to lead in person, and found the badly–wounded Duncan still alive and mounted.
-Duncan finally received a fatal wound while his men overran the earth works.
-The regiment captured one of the Confederate cannons and about 300 men while the rest of the Confederates fled before they were surrounded.
-Duncan was shot seven times, and was carried off the field to die.
-Captain William W. Miles became the regiment's commander.
+Close to the north edge of town, Averell ordered Schoonmaker to capture Star Fort, which stood on a hill and had a well-supported battery.
+The brigade's first charge was unsuccessful.
+Captain Duncan led about 300 fighters from the 14th Pennsylvania Cavalry that attempted to capture the fort's guns while another portion of the regiment moved around the flank of the enemy.
+While this was happening, Schoonmaker was notified that Duncan had been killed.
+Schoonmaker hurried up the hill to lead in person, and found the mortally–wounded Duncan still alive and mounted.
+The regiment captured one of the Confederate cannons and about 300 soldiers while the rest of the Confederates fled before they were surrounded.

 The 14th Pennsylvania Cavalry had 14 of the 19 casualties for Schoonmaker's brigade.
 Schoonmaker was later awarded the Medal of Honor for the capture of the fort.
+Summarizing the battle, Confederate General Early wrote that his army "deserved the victory, and would have had it, but for the enemy's immense superiority in cavalry, which alone gave it to him".